vsr83/Bessel3d/README.md

 # Bessel3d
 Bessel3d implements real-time WebGL visualization of Solar Eclipses.
 The penumbra is computed each frame in a fragment shader.
 Contour curves are computed for the umbra, maximum magnitude and the location of point-wise maximum magnitudes at 30-minute intervals.

-The computation of the contour curves for the maximum magnitude is a very time-consuming process so an attempt to speed up the process with a dedicated fragment shader has been implemented: The first estimate for the moment of maximum magnitude is computed in a dedicated shader.
+Since the computation of the contour curves for the maximum magnitude is a very time-consuming process, an attempt to speed up the process with a dedicated fragment shader has been implemented: The first estimate for the moment of maximum magnitude is computed in a dedicated shader.
 This significantly reduces the computation time.
 However, the implementation of this pre-processing currently suffers from issues with Intel GPUs.

 By default, the code computes all Solar Eclipses between 1900 and 2100.
 The eclipse can be selected using a search bar.
 The results seem to be less accurate for eclipses futher away from the year 2000.